gitSeanEbasan01/proj_UntitledArtGallery/README.md

 - No idea what it looks like on the phone.
 - Should probably use hamburger icon for mobile users.

+**projectObservations080322:** <br />
+- I should've worked on media query in the early stages of this project.
+Especially when it comes to mobile and touch screen mechanics.
+- This project is a mess.
+I went way too ambitious with my ability to code without mastering the fundamentals.
+- Solution: Slowly work on organizing and retouching this project.
+Small progress with consistency and efficiency is key.

 <br />

 **Tasks:**